Optimal Patrol of a Perimeter: Patrol Game at One Location

 In the case where the attacker cannot see the patrollers, the defender has a simpler patrol strategy that is also optimal: Dispatch the first patroller at a random time according to the uniform distribution over $[0, 1/\la]$, and subsequent patrollers at fixed intervals of $1/\la$ time units.
-Regardless of when the attack begins, the time elapsed between the start of the attack and the arrival time of the first patroller follows a uniform distribution over $[0, 1/\la]$, so the detection probability is still given by \eqref{eq:value}.
-This simpler patrol strategy, however, is not optimal if the attacker can see the patrollers, for the attacker can initiate the attack immediately after a patroller goes by to obtain detection probability $1- (1-p)^m$ even if $r>0$.
+Regardless of when the attack begins, the time elapsed between the start of the attack and the arrival time of the first patroller follows a uniform distribution over $[0, 1/\la]$, so the detection probability remains the same as in \eqref{eq:value}.
+This simpler patrol strategy, however, is not optimal if the attacker can see the patrollers, unless $\la t$ is an integer.
+If $\la t$ is not an integer and the patrollers arrive at fixed intervals of $1/\la$ time units, then the attacker can initiate an attack immediately after a patroller goes by so that he will encounter exactly $\lfloor \la t \rfloor$ but never $\lceil \la t \rceil$ patrollers.
+To achieve the optimal detection probability, the defender must randomize the patrol schedule as described in Theorem~\ref{th:main}.